Aerobics: Choreography

-Dance aerobics
+Aerobic dances

-Dance aerobics is an aerobics style in which a group instructor choreographs several short dance combinations and teaches them to the class.
+Aerobic dances are musical fitness routines in which an instructor choreographs several short dance combinations and teaches them to a class.
 This is usually achieved by teaching the class one to two movements at a time and repeating the movements until the class is able to join the whole choreography together.
-Aerobic music is used throughout the class.
+Popular music is used throughout the class.
 This is sometimes followed by a strength section which uses body weight exercises to strengthen muscles and a stretch routine to cool down and improve flexibility.
 Classes are usually 30–60 minutes in length and may include the use of equipment such as a barbell, aerobic step, or small weights.

-In freestyle aerobics, the instructor choreographs the routine and adjusts it to the needs and wants of her/his class.
+In freestyle aerobics, the instructor choreographs the routine and adjusts it to the needs and wants of their class.
 There is often no difference between base movements in freestyle and pre-choreographed programs.

 It is practiced to improve cardio and strength.

 Aerobic gymnastics

 Aerobic gymnastics, also known as sport aerobics and competitive aerobics, may combine complicated choreography, rhythmic and acrobatic gymnastics with elements of aerobics.
 Performance is divided into categories by age, sex and groups (individual, mixed pairs and trios) and are judged on the following elements: dynamic and static strength, jumps and leaps, kicks, balance and flexibility.
 Ten exercises are mandatory: four consecutive high leg kicks, patterns.
 A maximum of ten elements from following families are allowed: push-ups, supports and balances, kicks and splits, jumps and leaps.
 Elements of tumbling such as handsprings, handstands, back flips, and aerial somersaults are prohibited.
 Scoring is by judging of artistic quality, creativity, execution, and difficulty of routines.
-Sport aerobics has state, national, and international competitions, but is not an olympic sport.
+Sport aerobics has state, national, and international competitions, but is not an Olympic sport.